 This part of the grade will be based on your preparation for and contribution to discussion in lectures and tutorials.
-You would be asked to lead the tutorial discussion at least once during the semester.
-You will need to post two or three questions for discussion online at least 24 hours before the meeting and introduce these questions to the class at the beginning of the tutorial.
-Specifics will be announced by the end of the Add/Drop period.
+You would be asked to provide "grist for the mill"-offer questions that may be discussed-for the tutorial once during the semester.
+You will need to post two questions online at least 24 hours before the meeting and introduce these questions to the class at the beginning of the tutorial.
+More specifics will be announced by the end of the Add/Drop period.